 So, Where Do You Begin?

 Haskell's has nearly 2,000 different wines available for sale online.
 Jack Farrell has traveled the world to bring you the very best wines for 45 years.
-He's put together a list of his favorites in the newly premiered Haskell's Hundred, which is a perfect way to get started in wine for beginners.
+He's put together a list of his favorites in his annual list of the Haskell's Hundred, which is a perfect way to get started in wine for beginners.

 Jack Farrell's top five wine recommendations